nyirsh/KTUI/README.md

 `stackable`: if set to `true`, the miniature will count how many tokens of the same kind have been applied to it

 `secret`: if set to `true` makes the token only visible to the miniature's owner, after being applied to it, until it is clicked on.
 Useful for secret roles specific tokens (ie. Interloper).
+It will also override `removable`, `stackable` and `equipment` to `false`.

-It will also override `removable` and `stackable` to `false`.
+`equipment`: if set to `true` makes the token will be considered as an equipment one.
+It will also override `stackable` to `false`.

 ## Two-sided tokens
 Please refrain from creating tokens this way if you're not familiar on how to import custom models or how the TTS scripts work